songhailiang/Async/README.md

 # Async
 More easier to use GCD in Swift.

-This is heavily inspired by [Async](https://github.com/duemunk/Async)
+This is heavily inspired by [Async](https://github.com/duemunk/Async), a very simple, light but powerful project.

+I removed some of the features to make it more simple but enough to use, and rewrote the ```AsyncGroup``` part to make it more easier to support async operations.

 ## Simple to use:
 ```